leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 ![Kameleon in Action](img/leroy-merlin-br-responsive.png)

 ## Overview

 <small>This section will give you a broad overview of the Kameleon architecture.
 Later we will dive into individual topics, but before we do this we would like you to understand the lean and lightweight approach we have taken for the design of the Kameleon.</small>

 ### Technologied Involved

 Kameleon is built on top of the [Laravel Framework](http://laravel.com) using modern PHP code, [MongoDB](http://www.mongodb.org/) as it's primary storage and [Elasticsearch](http://www.elasticsearch.org/) as the Search engine behind the _Advanced Relation_ technology.
-The plataform is distributed, high performant and all the main components are horizontally scallable.
+The platform is distributed, high performant and all the main components are horizontally scallable.

 #### Application Server